ni/niveristand-data-sharing-framework-custom-device/Docs/Data Sharing Framework/Theory of Operations.md

 #### Data Server Thread

 The Framework provides a Data Viewer which can be used to view the memory contents of any Buffer within the Framework.
-The Data Server threads is the thread that serves up direct memory reads of the Buffers within the Framework.
+The Data Server thread is the thread that serves up direct memory reads of the Buffers within the Framework.

 - **Priority**: 100
 - **Processor**: -2

 #### Logging Thread

 A thread used for capturing errors from other asynchronous threads and logging them to a log file.
-See [Error Log](#_Error_Log).

 - **Priority**: 50
 - **Processor**: -2